Ash (Reception)

 Maths Passports

-All children have a math’s passport.
+Again, later in the term all children have a math’s passport.
 This is to encourage families to work together on the challenges and you can see the end of reception expectations.
 Please encourage your child to practice a challenge at a time, for 5 minutes at least 3 times a week.
 This will develop good number fluency.

 • Your child will need a water bottle that is kept in school

-• PE is on Thursday – children must have a PE kit in school.
+• PE is on Friday – children must have a PE kit in school.
 They will be sent home at the end of each half term.

 • Toast money (£1) is to be in on Fridays, ready for the following week.
 You can also pay this for the term.
 This can be paid by cash or bank transfer

-• TBC – EYFS Sports Day
+• 11th November – Remembrance Day

 More Information